oils-for-unix/oils/doc/oil-help.md

 Oil Help
 ========

+This doc describes every aspect of Oil briefly.
+It underlies the `help` builtin, and is indexed by keywords.

-Navigate this doc with the [index of help topics](oil-help-topics.html).
+Navigate it with the [index of Oil help topics](oil-help-topics.html).

 <div id="toc">
 </div>